temitope2021/Data-Analysis-project-in-SQL/README.md

 ## SQL Projects, Techniques, and Manipulations Overview
 1. Database Creation:
   * Creating a new database using CREATE DATABASE.
-  * Defining tables with CREATE TABLE and specifying column attributes
+  * Defining tables with CREATE TABLE and specifying column attributes.

+For this database creation, i will be creating a database and tables specifying column attributes for an online restaurant called "Menuroom", which specializes in supplying cooked meals to customers through the online platforms like Jumia, Boltfood, Glovo and Chowdeck.